-Soil management 2019 2020 2021 2022 2023 Hectares of rehabilitated land 864 305 204 342 490 regulatory compliance, and sustainable land use practices.
+During 2023, we have actively engaged in developing an operating model that consists of a structured framework that outlines the processes, procedures and strategies employed to restore and rehabilitate land and ecosystems affected by mining activities.
+This model encompasses various aspects, including environmental restoration, community engagement, regulatory compliance, and sustainable land use practices.
 Moreover, we are conducting land mapping exercises to gain a comprehensive understanding of our resources.
 This includes identifying the geographical and topographical characteristics and assessing the availability of water and energy in the different locations.
 This data gathered will be consolidated within a geographic information system.

-OCP has launched an innovative agricultural rehabilitation aimed at transforming more than 37,000 hectares of land on the sites of Khouribga, Benguerir and Youssoufia in 2023.
-By recovering by-products and utilising smart fertilisers, OCP's rehabilitation of mining and degraded soils is making strides towards a sustainable and green future.
+OCP has launched an innovative agricultural rehabilitation aimed at transforming more than 37,000 and degraded soils is making strides towards a sustainable and green future.
 The company has carried out several initiatives across different operational sites to effectively implement these rehabilitation measures and uphold our commitment to environmental stewardship.
 OCP sees land rehabilitation as an opportunity for profitable agricultural activities and starts the process from the beginning of mining operations, utilising cuttings to prepare soil for agricultural use.